lucaspg96/vigil-case/README.md

 The solution is implemented at [Solution2](src/main/scala/Solution2.scala) and the tests at [Solution2Tests](src/test/scala/Solution2Test.scala).

+### Brief discussion about the solutions

+The main differences between the solutions are the APIs used: RDD vs DataFrame.
+RDDs are a lower level representation of the data, using Scala objects.
+It provides an easy and efficient way to process the data, accepting structured and non-structured data.
+It also provides type safety at compile time, allowing some errors being caught sooner.
+However, it has no optimization engine for its operations.

+The DataFrame provides a higher level of representation, organizing the data into named columns, similar to a table on relational databases.
+It can also provide a schema to represent the data.
+This also allows data to be easily loaded from known formats, like csv, json, database tables, etc. However, it does not provide type safety at compile time, but it uses the Catalyst optimization engine to its transformations.

+This challenge seems to be efficiently solved by both approaches.
+However, due the grouping operations, Dataframes may perform slightly better that RDDs, but I cannot be certain of it, since RDDs use partitioning technics to optimize the data spread along the cluster.

 ## The tests

 I focused the tests implementations on the algorithm's steps.
 There are no tests for S3 communication.